evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/24-observability-analytics.md

 **Chapter 25 — Accessibility & Internationalization**

-This chapter defines the accessibility and internationalization strategy of the Coach Portal, including inclusive design principles, multilingual support, localization, assistive technologies, cultural adaptation and compliance with international accessibility standards.
+This chapter defines the accessibility, localization and internationalization standards of the Nutritionist Portal, ensuring that every interface is inclusive, multilingual and compliant with recognized accessibility guidelines.